raganwald/raganwald.github.com/_posts/2015-06-28-method-decorators.md

 tags: allonge, noindex
 ---

-Writing [higher-order functions][hof] in JavaScript is a long-established practice.
-A higher-order function is a function that takes one or more functions as arguments, returns a function, or both.
+Writing [higher-order functions][hof] in JavaScript is a long-established practice:

+> A higher-order function is a function that takes one or more functions as arguments, returns a function, or both.

 For example, `compose` is a higher-order function that takes two functions as arguments, and returns a function that represents the composition of the arguments:

 {% highlight javascript %}
 const compose = (a, b) => (c) => a(b(c));